Saccharinity: finitely splitting lim-sup tree-forcings

-Then a subtree $T$ of $2\hko$ is in $Q$ iff along every branch there are infinitely many splitting nodes.\footnote{This example is ``discrete'' in the following sense: For a node $s\in T$ there is an $A\subset \SUCC(s)$ such that $\mu(A)$ is large but $\mu(B)<1$ for every $B\subsetneq A$.
+Then a subtree $T$ of $2\hko$ is in $Q$ iff $T$ is a Sacks tree, i.e., iff along every branch there are infinitely many splitting nodes.\footnote{This example is ``atomic'' in the following sense: For a node $s\in T$ there is an $A\subset \SUCC(s)$ such that $\mu(A)$ is large but $\mu(B)<1$ for every $B\subsetneq A$.
 In this paper, we will be interested in ``finer'' norms.
 In particular we will require the Ramsey property defined in \ref{def:ramseyprop}.}

 \begin{Def} A (finite or infinite) subtree $T$ of $\Tmax$ is $n$-dense if there is a front $F$ in $T$ such that $\mu_T(t)>n$ for every $t\in F$. \end{Def}

 \begin{Lem} \begin{enumerate} \item A subtree $T$ of $\Tmax$ is in $Q$ iff $T$ is $n$-dense for every $n\in\bN$. \item ``$T\in Q$'' and ``$T\leq_Q S$'' are Borel statements, and ``$S\incomp T $'' is $\mP11$ (in the real parameters $\Tmax$ and $\mu$). \end{enumerate} \end{Lem} \begin{proof} (1) $\rightarrow$: If $D_n\DEFEQ\{s\in T:\, \mu_T(s)>n\}$ meets every branch, then